abidahmed968-gif/UI-Automation-and-API-Testing-Scripts-of-NOVA-Project/README.md

 # UI-Automation-and-API-Testing- Scripts.
-It is a Maven project, Created using Java with Selenium WebDriver and TestNG framwork.
+It is a Maven project, Created using Java with Selenium WebDriver and TestNG framework.